Comrade-rn/E2C-Arduino-Intro/README.md

 ## Example code

-The code of the examples is available in the code folder.
+The code of the examples is available in the examples folder.

 <hr>